RMXdo/HackMini/README.md

 --- Last update on 22th Nov:⤵

-Shutdow won't work properly, I need to resolve this.Shutdow won't work properly, I need to resolve this.
+Shutdow won't work properly, I need to resolve this.